New energy-capacity-type inequalities and uniqueness of continuous Hamiltonians: Introduction and results

 In this article, we have written our results for closed manifolds only, but each of them can be adapted to non-closed manifolds as soon as spectral invariants are properly defined and satisfy the standard properties (see Proposition \ref{Properties of Spectral Invariants} below).
 Of course, in this case, we only consider compactly supported Hamiltonians.
 (Note that in non-compact manifolds the requirement for a Hamiltonian to have compact support is a natural -- and commonly used -- normalization condition.)

-For example, Frauenfelder and Schlenk \cite{frauenfelder-schlenk} defined the spectral invariant $c$ on any weakly exact convex at infinity symplectic manifold.
+Frauenfelder and Schlenk \cite{frauenfelder-schlenk} defined the spectral invariant $c$ on any weakly exact convex at infinity symplectic manifold.
+This has been extended to more general convex at infinity symplectic manifolds by Lanzat \cite{lanzat}.
 In the special case of $\R^{2n}$ spectral invariants can be defined using generating functions instead of Floer homology following Viterbo \cite{viterbo1}.
 Our results also extend to this setting.